armakuni/tdd-react-training/docs/day1-exercise1-tdd-set.md

-# Day 1 Exercise 1: TDD Fizzbuzz
+# Day 1 Exercise 2: TDD Set

-This exercise involves building a [Fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz) function using Test-Driven Development to evolve your design iteratively.
+This exercise involves building a Set class using Test-Driven Development to evolve your design iteratively.
 TDD gives you continuous feedback on the quality of your design whilst building confidence in your code.

 ## Approach